m-a-d-n-e-s-s/madness/doc/tutorial/chemistry.md

 ```

 which will execute the given application with the specified amount of MPI processes.
 In addition, you will need to set the number of MADNESS threads by exporting the following variable
 ```shell
 export MAD_NUM_THREADS=#threads
 ```
+or you can specify the environment variable on the same line as the command.

-By default, this is set to the number of CPUs available.
+By default, this is set to the number of cores available.
 When using MPI, each process will spawn the specified number of threads plus one additional communication thread **per process**.
-Don't use too many threads or the performance will be poor, it is a good idea to set the number to be lower than the total number of CPUs available and leave some capacity to the OS.
+Don't use too many threads or the performance will be poor --- it is a good idea to set the number to be lower than the total number of CPUs available and leave some capacity to the OS.

 #### example

 Consider a compute node with two CPUs with 14 cores each.
 Then
 ```shell
 export MAD_NUM_THREADS=12
 mpirun -n 2 moldft
 ```
 will result in 26 threads in total, leaving two cores to the OS.
 In general, if $n$ is the number of MPI processes and $m$ is the number of threads, the total number of threads will be $(m+1) \cdot n$.

 #### multiple nodes